stroxler/music-notes/guitar-intensive-notes.md

 It's also very similar to how Ned approaches things, he talks a lot about orienting around one specific grip, but the idea is the same.

-You want to learn these grips in the context of actual tunes, and ideally also study transpositions of the tune, using mostly the same grips.
+You want to learn these grips in the context of actual tunes, and *ideally also study transpositions of the tune*, using mostly the same grips.

 Note that the idea of shifting grips is particularly fruitful on cycle-of-fifths based patterns, since you'll tend to get a lot of repeated motion; this will